cornerstoneedge/apiexplorer-sample-connectors-csharp/README.md

 **appsettings.json** - This is your appconfig file in JSON format

-  **appsettings.Development.json** - I would use this for development purposes only.
+  **appsettings.Development.json** - We recommend using this for development purposes only.
 If a Config setting you're trying to access isn't in here, dotnet will try to use the non-Development one.
 The order is if you're in DEV, Development settings superceed the non-Development one.

 **Program.cs** - entry point to start everything.